 Results: Our socio-demographic variables did not correlate with ethical reasoning.
 Participants with CITI training, as expected, trended non-significantly towards post-conventional levels of ethical reasoning.
-Our main hypothesis-

-that individuals' level of metacognitive reasoning ability would predict advanced forms of ethical analysis, was confirmed.
-Partial correlations, controlling for age and family SES revealed overall scores on the AMPS, and in particular, sub-scales about people's ability to objectively and critically evaluate the validity of their thought processes ("decentration") were found to correlate significantly with their capacity to identify ethical features of case scenarios at the postconventional reasoning stage.
+Our main hypothesis-that individuals' level of metacognitive reasoning ability would predict advanced forms of ethical analysis, was confirmed.
+Partial correlations, controlling for age and family SES revealed overall scores on the AMPS, and in particular, sub-scales about people's ability to objectively and critically evaluate the validity of their thought processes ("decentration") were found to correlate significantly with their capacity to identify ethical features of case scenarios at the post-conventional reasoning stage.

 Unexpectedly our hypothesis that executive function (BRIEF-A) would predict participants' ethical reasoning was not supported, and in some cases scores for strong ethical reasoning was associated with doing poorly on the BRIEF-A. Since the BRIEF-A is a clinical, diagnostic tool, this result raises the broader question about whether misconduct (as a facet of poor ethical reasoning) is a function of executive dysregulation or deficits in deliberate efforts at mindfulness.

 Summary/Conclusions: These results do support a link between metacognition and the ability to evaluate complex layers of ethical issues.
 However, they also suggest that design of RCR/ethics trainings may benefit from evaluation of individuals' level of self-regulation within these domains, in order maximize the impact of RCR/ethics education.

-3:00 PM- 3:15 PM BREAK ALL I's - Biosecurity - Research Administration - Research Integrity 3:15 PM - 4:00 PM
+3:15 PM - 4:00 PM ALL I's - Biosecurity - Research Administration - Research Integrity

-IΔ CI 10 an ы IR R

-DIVERSITY/INCLUSION IN RESEARCH

-TBA

-ALL THREE I's

-COMPLIANCE PROCESS FOR SAFE AND SECURE RESEARCH WITH SCHEDULE I CONTROLLED SUBSTANCES

-WILLIAM J. HEUETT, PhD

-UNIT CHIEF

-SCHEDULE I RESEARCHER AND INTERNATIONAL CONTROL UNIT

-DRUG AND CHEMICAL EVALUATION SECTION

-DIVERSION CONTROL DIVISION

-DRUG ENFORCEMENT ADMINISTRATION

-Schedule I controlled (CI) substances (e.g., MDMA, THC, psilocybin, heroin, etc.) are those that have a high potential for abuse, no currently accepted medical use, and a lack of accepted safety for use under medical supervision.
-The U.S. Controlled Substances Act (CSA) requires researchers to obtain a registration from the Drug Enforcement Administration (DEA) in order to conduct scientific or medical research with controlled substances.
-The regulatory scheme protects research, prevents diversion, disrupts unsafe promotion of substances by traffickers, and allows for safe and secure use of CI substances in research, from basic-science applications that are critical to increasing our understanding and aiding in our decision-making to clinical investigations of potential therapeutics that may benefit our communities.
-This presentation will provide a summary of active research areas over time, highlighting hallucinogens, cannabis/THC, and fentanyl analogues, and other informative statistics about the CI research program.
-It will also highlight the role of DEA's scientific staff and investigators in the review process and examine the shared responsibilities this compliance process has with other compliance committees.
+REDBUD PHS FINAL RULE ON RESEARCH MISCONDUCT - WHAT INSTITUTIONS NEED TO KNOW

+ELIZABETH J. MCEVOY

+MEMBER OF THE FIRM

+EPSTEIN BECKER GREEN

+MARYLANA SAADEH HELOU

+MEMBER OF THE FIRM

+EPSTEIN BECKER GREEN

-4:05 PM - 4:55 PM FINAL CHANGES TO RESEARCH MISCONDUCT REGULATIONS PHS FINAL RULE ON RESEARCH MISCONDUCT - WHAT INSTITUTIONS NEED TO KNOW ELIZABETH J. MCEVOY MEMBER OF THE FIRM EPSTEIN, BECKER & GREEN MARYLANA SAADEH HELOU MEMBER OF THE FIRM EPSTEIN, BECKER & GREEN On September 12, 2024, the U.S. Department of Health and Human Services (DHHS) issued final regulations updating for the first time since 2005 how hospitals, universities, and other institutions must respond to allegations of research misconduct (fabrication, falsification or plagiarism) in their U.S. Public Health Service (PHS)-funded research.
+On September 12, 2024, the U.S. Department of Health and Human Services (DHHS) issued final regulations updating for the first time since 2005 how hospitals, universities, and other institutions must respond to allegations of research misconduct (fabrication, falsification or plagiarism) in their U.S. Public Health Service (PHS)-funded research.
 The final regulations (PHS Final Rule), effective January 1, 2025, bring significant changes and clarifications in substantive definitions and required due process and procedures for investigating and reporting such allegations, while leaving behind some of the more controversial proposals from the DHHS notice of proposed rulemaking (NPRM) published last year.
 Institutions have until January 1, 2026 to comply with the PHS Final Rule but should not delay evaluating how their current research misconduct policies and practices will need to evolve to reflect the changes.
 Institutions and their researchers need to understand how the PHS Final Rule will affect them, and institutions must plan ahead to ensure compliance.

 As experienced advisors and advocates in the field of research misconduct, we will lead an interactive discussion reviewing the PHS Final Rule's key changes and clarifications and identify challenges remaining for institutions and researchers in interpreting the regulations as well as provide practical suggestions for institutions in revising their policies and practices.

-5:00 PM MEET, GREET and NETWORK!
+4:15 PM MEET, GREET and NETWORK!

 GRAB A DRINK ENJOY A FEW HORS D'OEUVRES

+Old Well Bell Tower Room at The MARRIOTT COURTYARD